 - Nutritional Information for leopard gecko food: Moisture 69.07%, Fat 6.01%, Protein 21.32%, Fiber 3.2%, Ash 2.17%, Ca ppm 345, P ppm 4238, CA/P ratio 0.081

-- Easy to find, cheap, low fat, high protein, easy to care for, gut-loads well, erratic movement stimulates feeding.
+- Easy to find, cheap, low fat, high protein, easy to care for, gut-loads well, the erratic movement stimulates feeding.

 - Banded Crickets are the insect of choice for most lizards, amphibians, and other exotic pets like the leopard gecko.
-Josh’s Frogs 3/4″ Banded Feeder Crickets are of a great size.
+Josh’s Frogs 3/4″ Banded Feeder Crickets are of great size.

-- Josh’s Frogs 3/4″ Banded Feeder Crickets are bred and raised to provide you the best quality feeder insect.
+- Josh’s Frogs 3/4″ Banded Feeder Crickets are bred and raised to provide you with the best quality feeder insect.
 The crickets are fed vegetables and a specially formulated cricket food, that has been researched to provide the best results in nutrition, health, and longevity.

 - This cricket also naturally contains more protein compared to other species of crickets, which is important for building and repairing tissue in your pets.
 Therefore adding this to your leopard gecko’s food chart is a win-win situation.